JackAlexanderClark/VideoGames_eCommerce/README.md

 ## Section 3 - Tech Stack
 1. Front-end:
 HTML (HyperText Markup Language) serves as the backbone of a website, dictating the structure and content of a web page.
 By organizing content into different elements like headers, paragraphs, lists, images, and links, HTML provides the basic layout and format for each page.
 This ties into the DOM (Document Object Model).
-CSS (Cascading Style Sheets) enhances this structure with style and aesthetics.
+CSS (Cascading Style Sheets) handles this structure with style and aesthetics.
 I used it in combination with chrome dev tools to test how an element would look before applying it.

 CSS specifies the visual elements of a web page such as colour, fonts, and layout, allowing for complete control over the design and responsiveness across different devices.
 Together, HTML and CSS form the static components of a web page, but for an interactive and dynamic user experience.